zethon/AshDB/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-AshDB is a simple index based storage library that provides a customizable segmented file layout.
+AshDB is a simple index based storage library for native and custom types that provides a customizable segmented file layout.

 The database does not support updates.
 This is designed to be a write-once-read-many database.
 The database is stored in segments, the max size of each segment can be configured.
 Likewise, the database can have a limit as a whole which when exceeded, the oldest segments of the database will be deleted.